 - improve recycling opportunities in rural areas by equalizing the cost of transporting recyclable materials to markets.

-After amendments -1 and -9 and being passed through the senate committee, here’s what the bill does:
+After several amendments and being passed through the senate committee, here’s what the bill does:

 - Establishes producer responsibility program for packaging, printing and writing paper and food serviceware.

 - Requires producers of covered products to join producer responsibility organization that implements producer responsibility program plan approved by Department of Environmental Quality.

 - Directs department to establish uniform statewide collection list for recyclable materials.